NixOS/nix/doc/manual/src/language/derivations.md

   >
   > for an Autoconf-style package.

-  The symbolic name is appended to an output's store path, unless it is `out`.
+  The name of an output is combined with the name of the derivation to create the name part of the output's store path, unless it is `out`, in which case just the name of the derivation is used.

   > **Example**
   >